-CSD Question 10 - Requirements for CSD links
+CSD Question 10 - Requirements for CSD links new

 - (a) Article 84(1)(d) of the RTS on CSD Requirements provides that the requesting CSD shall make available to its participants the legal and operational terms and conditions in relation to the link arrangement.
 Where the receiving CSD is not the issuer CSD and, thus, has itself a CSD link with the issuer CSD (or with another investor CSD), should the requesting CSD provide its participants with legal and operational terms and conditions applying to these other link arrangements? - (b) Article 84(1)(e) of the RTS on CSD Requirements provides that the requesting CSD shall assess the local legislation applicable to the receiving TC-CSD.
-Where the receiving TC-CSD is not the issuer CSD and, thus, has itself a CSD link with the issuer CSD (or with another investor CSD), should the requesting CSD perform an assessment of the local legislation applying to these other CSDs? - (c) How should CSDs and their NCAs assess the risks related to a link with an EU CSD which has not been authorised under the CSDR yet?
+Where the receiving TC-CSD is not the issuer CSD and, thus, has itself a CSD link with the issuer CSD (or with another investor CSD), should the requesting CSD perform an assessment of the local legislation applying to these other CSDs? - (c) How should CSDs and their NCAs assess the risks related to a link with an EU CSD which has not been authorised under the CSDR yet? - (d) new Are links between CSDs participating in T2S interoperable links as defined in the CSDR?